freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/women-in-tech/index.md

 > "We all know that there's a major gender gap when it comes to women in tech.
 >
-> Although we make up the majority of the workplace and the social media sphere, we only represent a tiny percentage of the technology world.
+> Although we make up the majority of the workplace and the social media sphere, women only represent a tiny percentage of the technology world.
 >
 > And that's reflected in some of the stats you see.
-For example, according to a 2011 report from the Level Playing Field Institute, 82% of men in startups believed their companies spent the 'right amount of time' addressing diversity, while almost 40% of women believed not enough time was devoted.”
+According to a 2011 report from the Level Playing Field Institute, 82% of men in startups believed their companies spent the 'right amount of time' addressing diversity, while almost 40% of women believed not enough time was devoted.”

 ![Alt text](https://www.womenwhotech.com/wp-content/uploads/infographic_700_FINAL.png "Women in Tech")